Skip to content

 Theater is an invitation to play.
 To observe the self.
 Both the divine and the shadow.
 To wonder why we are the way we are and why we do the things we do.
 What are our rituals?
 What are our habits?
 What do we look like when we can’t see ourselves?

-When on retreat, we are invited to stop and take a view of our inner world, to prioritize self-reflection.
-The invitation to the theater space extends that internal reflection and makes it communal.
+These retreats invited us to stop and take a view of our inner worlds, to prioritize self-reflection.
+The invitation to the theater space extended that internal reflection and made it communal.

-Inspired by the work of Augusto Boal’s Theater of the Oppressed and Rainbow of Desires, we will create theater space together, using techniques of improvisational scene study, image sculpting and collective image building, forum theater, ritual gesture, “cops in the head” and other games from within the Boal praxis and beyond.
+Inspired by the work of Augusto Boal’s Theater of the Oppressed and Rainbow of Desire, we created theater space together, using techniques of improvisational scene study, image sculpting and collective image building.

-We use theater to explore our relationships with ourselves and one another.
-We are witnessing our shadows and how we show up as oppressed and oppressors.
-We are engaging the soil and natural elements by bringing them to life as characters with which to play inside the sacred theater space.
+We used theater to explore our relationships with ourselves and one another.
+We witnessed our shadows and how we showed up as oppressed and oppressors.
+We brought stories, circumstances we wanted to change, questions about our roles in our victories and valleys.

-We will sing while we play.
-We will move our bodies while we play.
-We will spend time in silence while we play.
-We will listen to what spirit is saying while we play.
-We will open and close the space with prayer.
+We sang while we played.
+We moved our bodies while we played.
+We spent time in silence while we played.
+We listened to spirit while we played.
+We opened and closed creative space with prayer.
 With affirmations.
+We spent an entire retreat creating self-portraits and sharing our most vulnerable selves with one another.
 With life-giving.
-With visions for the renewal of ourselves and the natural world, we are blessed to steward.
+With visions for the renewal of ourselves and the natural world we are blessed to steward.

 Facilitators